Katalonia

 Katalonia (Καταλώνια) is a village and a community of the Katerini municipality in Greece.
 Before the 2011 local government reform it was part of the municipality of Elafina, of which it was a municipal district.
 The 2021 census recorded 324 inhabitants in the village.

+Transport

+Katalonia is on one of the northwestern ends of the Pieria Provincial Road 3 (the other being in Elafos), towards Katerini.